 The last section contributed our API and its 3 configuration tools (glove, posture and gesture).
-This section continues by contributing a diverse set of novel interaction techniques, illustrating the API's expressiveness.
+This section continues by contributing (1) a diverse set of novel interaction techniques, and by doing so (2) an evaluation by practice of the API's expressiveness.
 While we don't include code, it should be fairly self-evident how these techniques could be implemented with TOUCHID.
-We describe several interaction techniques that are hand-part and posture aware (see overview in Table 1).
+We describe several interaction techniques that are hand-part and posture aware.
 If applicable, we explain how we extended these techniques to allow for multi-user interaction.
 While we make no claims that the presented techniques represent the 'best' way to perform a particular action, we do believe our techniques serve as both an exploration of what is possible as well as a validation of the toolkit's expressiveness.